ralphbecket/Web/Od/Od/README.Od.md

 Note that the `Obs` observable library transparently identifies and manages the dependency of the vDOM function on the observable `colour`.
 The user does not need to do anything to inform `cmpt` when `colour` changes.

-#### Named vs ephemeral components.
+#### Named vs ephemeral vs external components.

 When constructing nested component structures, normally one does not want the sub-components to be rebuilt every time the parent component is updated.
-To this end, one should use _named components_.
+To this end, one should use _named sub-components_.
 Consider the following:
 ```TypeScript
 const isOn = Obs.of(true);
 const level = Obs.of(7);